julistary/GeoSpatial_Data_Project/README.md

 ## Content of the repository 👀

-- Src with the functions defined and documented
+- Src folder with the functions defined and documented
 - Jupyter Notebooks with the main programs
 - Environment.yml and requirements.txt
 - Data folder with the dataframes created